 Holme Wood Bothy, Watergate Farm, Loweswater, Cockermouth, Cumbria, CA13 0RU

-National Trust owed Holme Wood Bothy offers basic accommodation in the a spectacular secluded location, just a few metres from the shore of Loweswater.
-This “stone tent” provides a roof, kitchen area and sleeping platform and visitors are advised to take their own equipment as for camping such as plates, matches, sleeping mats and sleeping bags, etc. If you are looking for a remote and basic getaway with easy access to the lake Holme Wood Bothy is the perfect choice.
-The bothy has a small open plan kitchen/dining area with woodburning stove (initial wood supply provided) and table/benches.
+National Trust owed Holme Wood Bothy offers basic accommodation in a spectacular secluded location, just a few metres from the shore of Loweswater.
+This stone tent provides a roof, kitchen area and sleeping platform and visitors are advised to bring their own equipment, as for camping, such as plates, matches, sleeping mats and sleeping bags, etc. If you are looking for a remote and basic getaway with easy access to the lake, Holme Wood Bothy is the perfect choice.
+The bothy has a small open plan kitchen/dining area with wood-burning stove (initial wood supply provided) and table/benches.
 A gas ring cooker (gas provided) is available.
 Sleeping is on wooden flooring in a separate room, split on two levels with the upper sleeping area accessed by a wooden ladder.
-Please be aware that sleeping areas are communal and you need to bring own sleeping bags and mats.
+Please be aware that sleeping areas are communal and you need to bring your own sleeping bags and mats.
 Outside there is a composting toilet.
-The cold tap is not drinking water – drinking water available outside ranger’s workshop at Watergate Farm.
+The cold tap is not drinking water – drinking water available outside the ranger’s workshop at Watergate Farm.
 Loweswater is great for canoeing- bring your own canoes.

 Photos: ©NationalTrust/Paul Delaney, ©National Trust Images/David Noton & ©National Trust Images/John Malley

 or call Holme Wood Bothy at National Trust Holidays on

 From Loweswater take the first turning on the right after passing Loweswater lake.
 Note: if you get to the village of Loweswater you have gone too far!

 -Follow the country lane until it forks and take the right track.
 You will see a Car Park on your right, park here.

 -By foot, follow the track and Watergate Farm is the first property on your left